jimthijssen/jt-scriptie-veldonderzoek/README.md

 JT Scriptie Onderzoek
 ==

-This is the "Scrum" branch.
+This is the "Waterfall" branch.

 Gulp
 ==